AGGREGATE & QUARRY ASSOCIATION

 THE WINNERS

 Schools from Wellington to Christchurch were among the winners in the AQA’s Rock our Future school competition for years 5-8 in 2024.
-The Year 5 winner was Lewis Goodman from North East Valley Normal School, Dunedin, and the Year 6 winner was Emily Williams from Boultcott School, Lower Hutt, Wellington.
+The Year 5 winner was Louis Goodman from North East Valley Normal School, Dunedin, and the Year 6 winner was Emily Williams from Boultcott School, Lower Hutt, Wellington.

 The Year 7 winner was Chester Densem and Year 8 winner was Elenor Eleanor from North Loburn School in Loburn.